descope-sample-apps/kotlin-sample-app/README.md

 3. Within the project settings of the project, change the `<your_project_id>` (MyApplication.kt) to your own
     a.
 Optionally, if you are using a custom CNAME, you can also add your baseURL
     b.
 Optionally, if you'd like to run Descope Flows, you'll need to add `<your_flow_url>` (WelcomeScreen.kt), `<your_deep_link_url>` (WelcomeScreen.kt), and `<your_flow_url_host>` (AndroidManifest.xml.kt)
-4Run the simulator within Android Studio - The play button located in the top
+4. Run the simulator within Android Studio - The play button located in the top